Updated: Nov 21

-In Philippians 4:6-7, Paul reminds about the importance of thanksgiving in the midst of uncertain or anxious times.
+In Philippians 4:6-7, Paul reminds us about the importance of thanksgiving in our uncertain moments or anxious times.
 "Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
-And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.
-(New International Version, emphasis added)
+And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus."

-We all want to experience God's peace in our hearts and minds especially during uncertain times.
-How do we get to the place of peace?
-Paul says that we need to present our requests to God with thanksgiving.
-Thanksgiving is a powerful commodity because it helps us to see all the ways that God is present and active in the middle of our uncertain times.
+How do we get past our worries and stress to this peace?
+Paul says that we need to bring our requests to God with thanksgiving.
+Thankfulness is a powerful commodity because it helps us to see all the ways that God is present and active in the middle of our uncertain moments.

-Have you noticed that it is easy to focus on the things that are missing?
-Sometimes it is a financial blessing, a desired relationship, improved health, or maybe just some opportunities to move forward.
-Thankfulness helps us to regroup when we are overwhelmed by all the things that are not happening in life.
-Thankfulness helps us to see how God is present and faithfully providing.
-Often God's blessings come in unexpected forms and in unexpected ways.
-If we are not careful, we can easily miss them.
+Have you noticed how easy it is to focus on the things that are missing?
+Sometimes we obsess over the idea of more stable finances, a new relationship, improved health, or maybe new opportunities.
+Thankfulness helps us to regroup and focus on the things God has already given us, not on the things He hasn't.
+Thankfulness helps us to see how God is present and faithfully providing, instead of asking Him to provide what we think He should give us.
+God's blessings come in unexpected ways; if we're not careful, we can easily miss them.

-Perhaps you are going through a season that is producing some anxious moments.
+Maybe you are going through a season of anxiety or struggle.
 Maybe you can't sleep at night, or you don't know what will happen next.
-Stop and play the thankful game.
-As you do, know that God is in control and that He gladly offers His peace to you.
+Try pausing the worried thoughts and play the thankful game!
+Remember that God is in control and that He gladly offers His peace to you.

 I'll go first.
 I am thankful for faith, forgiveness, family, life, health, friends, love, hope, jobs, freedom, and lip gloss.
 (I really do love lip gloss.
-It is a game changer on a rough day!)
-Ok.
+It is a gamechanger on a rough day!)
 Now, it's your turn.
 What are you thankful for?